Three pink tennis balls on a blue court

 ITF Rule 29a: “At the end of each set there shall be a set break of a maximum of one hundred and twenty (120) seconds.”

-How much time do you have between the end of the warm up and start of the match?
+How much time do you have between the end of the warm up and start of a tennis match?

 Neither